sanity-io/sanity-algolia/README.md

       post: { index: algoliaIndex },
       // For the article document in this example we want to resolve a list of
       // references to authors.
 We can do this by customizing the projection for
       // the article type.
-Here we fetch title, body and a resolved array of
+Here we fetch heading, body and a resolved array of
       // author documents.
       article: {
         index: algoliaIndex,
-        projection: '{title, body, authors[]->}',
+        projection: '{heading, body, authors[]->}',
       },
     },